a-b-street/abstreet/docs/design/tutorial.md

 	- each of the editors can stop having inactive state. have new() that returns option
 	- the permanent ones (hider and toggleable layers) shouldnt even implement Plugin; theyre custom weirdness
 - make a single 'Mode' for normal exploration
+	- the blocking ones: warp
+	- the ambient ones: debug objects, follow, neighborhood summary, show activity, show owner, show route, turn cycler
+		- still represent the inactive state? for now, sure
+		- have to solve the problem of overlapping keys to quit
+	- what is search? should it be ambient or not?
+	- dont forget neighborhood summary

 	- this has to be completely per UI or completely per map
 	- let a bunch of plugins run non-exclusively there, as relevant
 		- AmbientPlugin trait, maybe? or maybe just explicitly call on each field in order
 	- and still have a single blocking plugin possible, like warp
+	- rewrite turn_cycler; i dont understand it. also it used to block input after starting to tab through stuff. weird?

+	thursday pick-up:
+	- neighborhood summary
+	- search (sometimes ambient, sometimes blocking)
+	- warp (blocking)
+	- overlapping keys to quit stuff...

 and step 3...
 - dismantle the plugin abstraction in UI and probably also the trait. do something different for modes.